 Visual and performing arts are part of the curriculum.
 For visual Arts, the offerings include drawing, painting, printmaking, design, crafts, photography, video, film making, and architecture.
 Performing arts offerings will include theater, music, and dance.
 SA Prep has a partnership with San Antonio Sound Garden to teach music industry skills and tools to write, produce, record, and publish their own music, so they can build a sustainable career.

 SA Prep is a partner of Choose to Succeed, a nonprofit organization working to attract the nation’s best public charter schools to San Antonio and help successful schools to grow.
-Learn more about Choose to Succeed in this post.

 If you like what you have learned so far about SA Prep as an academically rigorous and culturally responsive community school, we recommend that you apply for enrollment now.
 You are also welcome to join the San Antonio Charter Moms discussion group to learn more and interact with current SA Prep families.